zkoss/zkdoc/zk_component_ref/Supplementary.md

-This section outline Accessibilities in Supplementary components.
+This section outlines the components which supplement other ZK components.

-**Note:** the following subsections are only applied for ZK EE version only.